AlexPoltak/vrs_cvicenie_3/README.md

 ```

 4. Transformation between camera and IMU:<br>
-&emsp; &emsp;To get this transformation use:
+  To get this transformation use:
 ```js
   Transformation Project::getTransformationCamera_IMU(int cameraIndex)
 ```